RVCA: History

+locations would close, while the brands were transitioned to new operating partners.

 Culture

-RVCA was associated with skateboard, surf culture, Brazilian jiu jitsu (BJJ), and MMA.
-The company sponsored skateboard and surf team.
-They also sponsor prominent BJJ competitors and prominent MMA fighters.
+RVCA is associated with skateboard, surf culture, Brazilian jiu-jitsu (BJJ), and MMA.
+The company sponsored skateboard and surf teams.
+They also sponsored prominent BJJ competitors and prominent MMA fighters.
 RVCA clothing is found in skateboard/surf shops and numerous other shops.

+Rather than identifying with a single sport, RVCA was conceived as a platform joining multiple subcultures.